• From AAA Game Economy Design to GameFi: What Skills Actually Transfer (and What Don’t)?

 @aGoKU4J

-– How are sinks and sources designed in practice when tokens hold real value?
+– How are sinks and sources designed when tokens have real market value?

 1